-• Meet all the Professional Disposition Standards in the programmatic professional behavior reviews as assessed by a score of 4 or higher on each of the dispositions in the CSDAT evaluation tool.
-The Counseling Competencies Scale Revised (CSDAT; Appalachian State University Human Development and Psychological Counseling Faculty, 2018), is an instrument designed to assess trainee competencies as measured in their counseling skills, dispositions, and behaviors.
-A copy of the CSDAT is available at the end of this handbook
+• Meet all the Professional Disposition Standards in the programmatic professional behavior reviews as assessed by a score of 3 or higher on each of the dispositions in the program evaluation tool.
+The Counseling Skills and Dispositions Assessment Tool (CSDAT) is an instrument designed to assess trainee competencies as measured in their counseling skills, dispositions, and behaviors.